eliasacneto/web-admin-cme/README.md

 I developed a Web Administrative Portal to provide more precise and clear information about client registrations, thus mapping future clients and obtaining information about new hospitals under construction.

-Check the Landing page to collect informantion repository by [clicking here](https://github.com/eliasacneto/web-cme)
+→ Check the Landing page to collect informantion repository by [clicking here](https://github.com/eliasacneto/web-cme)<br/>
+→ Check the API repository [clicking here](https://github.com/eliasacneto/api-cme)<br/>

 ### Technologies Used